dmchurch/babel-rfcs/rfcs/0000-parser-augmentation-rfp.md

 defined by a Transformation Description, above.
 A set of several Transformations in sequence form a _Transformation Path_, and the PA mechanism includes a number of ways to associate a source text with a Transformation Path; see below.
 Transformations, and likewise Transformation Descriptions, can be categorized by what type of input they expect and what type of output they produce.
-All are represented by the same TD interface, but they various categories have slightly different requirements and semantics.
+All are represented by the same TD interface, but the various categories have slightly different requirements and semantics.

 A **non-syntactic** transformation is one that does not utilize the ECMAScript parsing logic.
 The `json` function